 AI moves faster than almost any other technology field.
 Speakers whose knowledge peaked in 2021 will miss critical developments in large language models, multimodal AI, and emerging frameworks that now dominate enterprise discussions.

 Check whether potential speakers actively publish research, contribute to open-source projects, or speak at technical conferences like NeurIPS or ICML.
-The best AI speakers often maintain GitHub repositories, publish regularly on platforms like Towards Data Science, or hold positions at companies actively developing AI products.
+The best AI speakers often maintain GitHub repositories, publish regularly on technical platforms, or hold positions at companies actively developing AI products.

-During Microsoft's Build 2024, the most credible AI speakers referenced developments from the previous six months, not just established concepts from years past.
-They discussed current limitations of AI systems with the same depth as potential applications.
+At major developer conferences, the most credible AI speakers reference developments from the previous six months, not just established concepts from years past.
+They discuss current limitations of AI systems with the same depth as potential applications.

 Specific indicators of current knowledge include:

-- Discussion of retrieval-augmented generation (RAG) architectures that emerged in 2023
+- Discussion of retrieval-augmented generation (RAG) architectures and their practical applications

-- Awareness of recent regulatory proposals like the EU AI Act's final provisions
+- Awareness of recent regulatory developments like the EU AI Act

 - Understanding of cost implications for running large language models at scale